 Home Remedies for Atherosclerosis

 The title might be a bit unclear; I’m not trying to say that you have to be a vegetarian to reduce atherosclerosis, but the proteins, minerals, fiber, and nutrients found in fruits and vegetables are easier for the body to break down and process efficiently.
-Furthermore, they tend to have less dangerous fats that can increase triglyceride and bad cholesterol content in the body.
+Furthermore, they tend to have less dangerous fats that can increase and bad cholesterol content in the body.
 Essentially, you have to undo some of the “bad” that you do with animal protein that you largely don’t need to worry about with vegetables.

 When it comes to proven methods of reducing bad cholesterol levels effectively, the allium family is one of the best.
 The most common forms of this family are garlic and onions, which can be easily added to countless meals and dietary plans.
 Allicin is the active component in the allium family, and this particular organic compound has been proven in research studies to directly lower the levels of LDL cholesterol in the body.
 This has made garlic and onions some of the most popular recommendations for preventing atherosclerosis in those susceptible to cardiovascular issues.

 The vast majority of beans contain high levels of potassium, but white beans are certainly the highest in that concentration.
 Although people think of bananas as the potassium-rich superfood, white beans contain far more, and are easy to incorporate in your diet as a source of essential minerals and protein.
 Potassium, as mentioned earlier, lowers blood pressure by dilating blood vessels and easing strain on the cardiovascular system.

 Regular exercise is essential to keep your heart healthy, because a sedentary lifestyle means a faster accumulation of fat deposits and triglycerides in your body.
 Also, by keeping your metabolism is good shape, you’re far more likely to burn fat more effectively, avoid obesity, and generally boost your overall health.

 Smoking has an astringent effect on your blood vessels, arteries, meaning that they harden and narrow faster, and you are at a much higher chance of suffering a heart attack or atherosclerosis-related issues if you smoke.
 Also, smoking makes you less likely to remain active, as it damages your lungs and oxygen capacity, which leads to a sedentary lifestyle (see remedy above…).

 Research on alcohol consumption and its exact link to atherosclerosis is still ongoing and often contradictory; however, heavy drinking has been seen to be positively associated with atherosclerosis and heart disease.
 That being said, low levels of alcohol can actually be good for the heart, as it can reduce LDL cholesterol’s injurious actions.
 It’s a delicate balance, obviously.
 As always, everything in moderation.

 A Final Word of Warning: Atherosclerosis can quickly result in life-threatening events like heart attacks and strokes.
 Although natural remedies are effective as preventative or early stage treatments, there are certain more serious cardiac conditions that will almost certainly require surgery.
 Be sure to regularly see a medical professional and talk to him or her about the current health of your heart before embarking on any serious strategies on your own.